wooyounghong/azure-study-prep/study-questions/70-533/book-notes/1-implement-websites.md

       - Define and deploy WebJobs

       ## Create Azure Website
-        - create unique DNS name (specifying the region the website will run, adds additional resources such as Microsoft Azure SQL Database or Microsoft Azure Storage Account)
+        - creates unique DNS name (specifying the region the website will run, adds additional resources such as Microsoft Azure SQL Database or Microsoft Azure Storage Account)
         - Can be created with following tools:
           - Microsoft Azure management portal
           - Azure PowerShell cmdlets
             - What is Azure Powershell?
-              * command-line tool that is more powerufl
+              * command-line tool that is more powerful
               * Azure PowerShell programmers use preset scripts called cmdlets to perform tasks such as...
                 - provisioning virtual machines (VMs)
                 - creating cloud services